akileshjayakumar/guess-singapore/README.md

 # GuessSG

 A Wordle-style word guessing game with a Singapore theme.
-Guess Singapore-related words in 6 tries with real-time feedback.
-Features single-player and multiplayer modes with AI-powered hints.
+Guess Singapore related words in 6 tries with real-time feedback.
+Features AI-powered hints.

 ## Features

-- Single-player and multiplayer modes
-- Daily challenge with consistent word
+- Daily challenge with words related to Singapore
 - AI-powered hints using Perplexity API
 - Real-time feedback on guesses
-- Responsive design with smooth animations

 ## Tech Stack